Aeroperú Flight 603: Accident

 The air traffic controller instructed a Boeing 707 to take off and to help guide the 757 in to land, but it was too late.
-The 757's left wingtip clipped the water approximately 25 minutes after the emergency declaration, tearing off several feet of the left wing.
-The pilots desperately clawed for altitude and managed to get the 757 airborne again for 22 seconds, but due to the damage to the left wing the aircraft rolled over and slammed into the water inverted.
-All 70 passengers and crew died.
+The 757's left wingtip clipped the water approximately 25 minutes after the emergency declaration, tearing off part of the left wing.
+The pilots desperately clawed for altitude and managed to get the 757 airborne again for 19 seconds, but due to the damage to the left wing the aircraft rolled over and slammed into the water near-inverted.
+All 70 passengers and crew died and the aircraft was destroyed.

 Passengers

 About half of the passengers on the flight were Chileans returning to Chile.

 Of the passengers, 21 originated from Miami; all of the originating passengers were Chilean.
 An additional 10 passengers had boarded in Quito.
 The remaining passengers had boarded in Lima.
+After the crash, recovery crews found nine bodies floating, but 61 bodies had sunk with the aircraft.